 Select an industry or topic to build the base for your infographic on

 The focus of your infographic can be anything from social trends, current events, products, industries, or anything area or personal interest.
-100 mile and 50 Gold Bonus awarded for designing an infographic that crosses over to curriculum class for teacher use.
-Write two paragraphs discussing the purpose and goals of your chosen graphic.
+100 XP and 50 Gold Bonus awarded for designing an infographic that crosses over to curriculum for other classes for teacher use.
+Consider investigating the resources below for sources of data that you could use.
+Write two paragraphs discussing the purpose and goals of your chosen information to visualize.

 Design Process: Research and Investigate